William-Blackie/skip-thought_django_website/README.md

 [CUDNN 7.42](https://developer.nvidia.com/rdp/cudnn-archive) - CUDA updates used in Theano, the files need to be placed in the installation directory of CUDA.

-##Cloning the repo
+## Cloning the repo
 Using git bash:
 ```
     git clone https://github.com/William-Blackie/skip-thought_django_website
 ```

 ## Installation
-###Theano
+## Theano
-Theano requires enivroment variables to be set, which can be done programatically but for ease of please save the following into your home directory as theanorc.txt:
+Theano requires environment variables to be set, which can be done programmatically but for ease of please save the following into your home directory as theanorc.txt:

 Please make sure the cuda and dnn paths match your own installation.
 ```